Local position-space two-nucleon potentials from leading to fourth order of chiral effective field theory

 It is the purpose of this work to construct such local $NN$ potentials of high quality and make them available for QMC calculations as well as any other purposes where they can be of use.

-We will develop these potentials within the $\Delta$-less theory, since---in contrast to earlier claims---it has been shown recently~\cite{NEM21} that there is no advantage to the $\Delta$-full theory.
+We will develop these potentials within the $\Delta$-less theory, which has two degrees of freedom, namely, pions (Goldstone bosons) and nucleons, and does not include a $\Delta(1232)$-isobar degree of freedom.
+If an explicit $\Delta$-isobar is included in chiral EFT ($\Delta$-full theory~\cite{ORK94,ORK96,BKM97,KGW98,KEM07,KGE18}), then the two-nucleon force (2NF) and 3NF contributions are enhanced at next-to-leading order (NLO), resulting in a smoother convergence when advancing from leading order (LO) to NNLO.
+However, summing up all contributions at NNLO brings about very similar results for both versions of the theory~\cite{KEM07}.
+The predictions of both theories beyond NNLO are expected to be very similar~\cite{KGE18}.
+In contrast to recent claims~\cite{Jia20}, it has been shown in Ref.~\cite{NEM21} that there is no advantage to the $\Delta$-full theory.

 This paper is organized as follows: In Sec.~II, we present the expansion of the $NN$ potential through all orders from LO to N$^3$LO.
 The reproduction of the $NN$ scattering data and the deuteron properties are given in Sec.~III.
 Uncertainty quantification is considered in Sec.~IV.
 Sec.~V concludes the paper.